 Filters for databases with Critical and Minor events are selected by default to show the servers with detected issues.

-For selected servers, the following details are displayed on the Summary tab, below the Tier Members section.
+For selected databases, the following details are displayed on the Summary tab, below the Tier Members section.
 Click a column heading to sort entries by that category.

 Click to select View Business Transactions to see the transactions that queried the selected database